garylirocks/quickrefs/azure-sql-db.markdown

 - **Elastic pools**: you buy a set of compute and storage resources that are shared among all the databases in the pool
 - **SQL DB Server**: a logic container for databases (could be a mix of single databases and elastic pools), it defines
-  - Access: connection string (FQDN), location, authentication method (SQL auth, AAD auth, or both)
+  - Access: connection string (FQDN), location, authentication method (SQL auth, Entra auth, or both)
   - Backup settings
   - Business continuity management: failover groups
   - Security: networking, TDE, Defender for Cloud, identity, auditing